-Through their analysis, the study researchers found that five of the six RBD amino acids differ between COVID-19 and SARS-CoV-1.
-Based on structural and biochemical studies of the binding properties of these amino acids and the overall RBD of other coronaviruses, it appears that the amino acid changes, i.e. mutations, in COVID-19 may allow its RBD to bind with higher affinity to ACE2 on human cells.
+The RBD binds to an enzyme on host cells called angiotensin-converting enzyme 2 (ACE2).
+There are six amino acids in the RBD that have been shown to be critical for ACE2 binding.
+Through their analysis, the study researchers found that five of the six RBD amino acids differ between SARS-CoV-2 and SARS-CoV-1.
+Based on structural and biochemical studies of the binding properties of the RBD, it appears that the amino acid changes in SARS-CoV-2 may allow it to bind with higher affinity to ACE2 on human cells.

-Based on the strong similarities of COVID-19 to related human and animal coronaviruses, it is clear from the study that the virus was not generated in a lab and has a natural origin.
+Based on the strong similarities of SARS-CoV-2 to related human and animal coronaviruses, it can be concluded that the virus has a natural origin.
 Moreover, artificial engineering of a virus requires a DNA backbone or template, which is often derived from an animal such as the mouse.
 In fact in 2013, a research group generated a new coronavirus that was “a chimeric virus expressing the spike of bat coronavirus SHC014 in a mouse-adapted SARS-CoV backbone.”

 “Our analyses clearly show that SARS-CoV-2 is not a laboratory construct or a purposefully manipulated virus,” states the study.

-In the study, analysis of pangolin coronaviruses showed a high degree of similarity to COVID-19, with all six spike RBD amino acids actually being the same between the two.
-This suggests that the RBD of COVID-19 was modified to enhance human cell binding through natural selection that occurred in the pangolin, which may have served as a secondary host for a bat coronavirus.
+In the study, analysis of pangolin coronaviruses showed a high degree of similarity to SARS-CoV-2, with all six spike RBD amino acids actually being the same between the two.
+This suggests that the RBD of SARS-CoV-2 was modified to enhance human cell binding through natural selection that occurred in the pangolin, which may have served as a secondary host for a bat coronavirus.